Q&A With Gavin Clifton

 What advice would you give to a writer working on their first book?

-Have a clear idea of what they want to write about it, make sure it's something they are passionate about, follow your heart and most definitely pitch your story and ideas to the likes of other authors, publishers and literary agents.
-You never know where this may end up leading you.
+Have a clear idea of what they want to write about, make sure it's something they are passionate about, and follow your heart.

 Apart from being a disability author, what other things are you involved in that advocate's disability?